TUD-CityAI-Lab/cityai-projects/master-projects/index.md

       <td>
       <li>Bridging the gap between discrete choice and machine learning models for choice behaviour analysis, see e.g. <a href="https://www.sciencedirect.com/science/article/pii/S1755534521000725">this paper</a> </li>
       <li>Extending discrete choice models and theory with images, see e.g. <a href="https://arxiv.org/abs/2308.08276">this paper</a></li>
-      <li>Mapping liveability in the city (opportunities to work with/at municipality of Rotterdam)</li>
+      <li>Mapping liveability in the city (opportunities to work with/at the municipality of Rotterdam)</li>
       </td>
       <td><a href="mailto:s.vancranenburgh@tudelft.nl">Sander van Cranenburgh</a></td>
     </tr>
     <tr>
-      <td><li>Modelling multi-modal passenger transport networks by combining advancements from behavioral sciences, operations research and complex network theory</li></td>
+      <td><li>Modelling multi-modal passenger transport networks by combining advancements from behavioural sciences, operations research and complex network theory</li></td>
       <td><a href="mailto:o.cats@tudelft.nl">Oded Cats</a></td>
     </tr>
     <tr>